garethellis36/crontab-schedule-generator/README.md

 returns a new instance of `Daily`.

 If you call `daily()` by itself, you will get a crontab schedule of "run daily at midnight".
 You can specify a time to run using the `at()` method.
-This method takes a time in 24 hour format as its only argument.
+This method takes a (string) time in 24 hour format as its only argument (e.g. `"16:00"`).

 There is also the `repeatingAt()` method if you would like to schedule a task to run multiple times in a day.
-This method takes a whole number as its only argument; this number represents the hour to repeat the job at.
+This method takes a whole number (numeric string) as its only argument; this number represents the hour to repeat the job at.
 Note, this will create a schedule which repeats at the same number of minutes past the hour as whatever you specify using the `at()` method.
 It's not possible (currently) to do something like "run at 9:30, then repeat at 11:15, then repeat at "13:40".